 Training for retirement – while you are still working!

 Why wait till we get there to deal with the implications of a taxing work life?
-Improving your movement capacity and remaining injury free doesn’t just mean love retired life.
+Improving your movement capacity and remaining injury free doesn’t just mean loving retired life.
 It means you can love life in general!
-But it also means you can love life in general.
 Increasing your muscle strength, fitness and mobility ensures you can complete day to day life with decreased amounts of fatigue, you can hike without pain, you can umpire your children’s soccer games.
 Seriously, what more can you ask!!